Tips for First-Year Students

 - You can always talk to your academic advisor or to professors in your major about your options.

-- Two other great resources we have on campus are the Academic and Career Information Center and Career and Employment Services, which can provide support in exploring your options.
+- Another great resource we have on campus is the Career Center, which can provide support in exploring your options.

 - It may be harder to eat right and exercise once you are on campus without someone there to tell you to do it.
 Start taking responsibility for your healthy behaviors now.